adamtow/notecuts/docs/English.md

 <span id="background"></span>
 ## Running NoteCuts in the Background
-With Cronios, you can run NoteCuts in the background, which means it can constantly be on the lookout for new shortcuts to run that were added either by you or someone to whom you've shared a NoteCut with.
+Cronios, the shortcuts scheduler for iOS, lets you can run shortcuts in the background.
+Running NoteCuts periodically means your iPhone or iPad can constantly be on the lookout for new shortcuts to run that were added either by you or someone to whom you've shared a NoteCut with.
 It can even run these shortcuts when your device is locked and asleep.

+> Make sure the shortcut you want to run automatically works when launched in the background.
+Any error may cause the Shortcuts app to display an modal dialog with will stop the shortcut and any future monitoring by NoteCuts and Cronios until the error is dismissed and Cronios is relaunched.

 Here's how to configure NoteCuts to work with Cronios:

-1. Configure NoteCuts to run at an interval of your choosing in Cronios.
+1. Enable Cronios Integrtfrkm the NoteCuts Settings page.
+Configure NoteCuts to run at an interval of your choosing in Cronios.
 NoteCuts gives you options to create a cron job in Cronios that checks every 1, 2, 5, 10, 15, 30, or 60 minutes.
 You can further customize this within the NoteCuts cron job details page in Cronios.
 2. Run Cronios in Run Continuously Mode.
-3. For best results, have some kind of background audio playing, be it a song, podcast, or a silent audio file.
+3. For best results, have some kind of background audio playing, be it a song, podcast, or a [silent audio file](#silent).

 ****

 <span id="silence"></span>
 ## Silent Audio
-Use these audio files with Cronios to let the shortcut schedule work for long periods of time when you're using your iOS device or when it's locked.
+Use these audio files with Cronios to let run for long periods of time when you're using your iOS device or when it's locked.

 - [**Download 12 and 24 Hours of Silence MP3 Files**](https://www.dropbox.com/sh/eu0mb1vf1oqo74l/AACijAwutUSDMtzeTElIGBx9a?dl=0)